 If you’ve got your shit together, this pasta sauce is ready in 10 minutes.

-The bones of this sauce are based on Marcella Hazan’s amazing tomato sauce, but just because it’s me, I’m impatient and seem to have an affinity for tossing all my problems into a blender until they’re nice and smooth.
-This recipe doesn’t take an hour, requires minimal cleanup, and is immensely satisfying.
+The bones of this sauce are based on Marcella Hazan’s amazing tomato sauce, but just because it’s me, I’m impatient and seem to have an affinity for tossing all my problems into a blender until they’re nice and smooth and unrecognizable.
+This recipe doesn’t take an hour and requires minimal cleanup.
 Plus, if you omit the pasta and, like, salt, effectively there are three ingredients in this recipe.
 Three.

 You have no excuse not to make this.